COVID-19: A Mindful Approach From Our Psychologists

 Secondly, research tells us that one big factor can predict how successful you’ll be in therapy.
 That one factor is how well you work together with your psychologist.
 Wild, right?
 The quality of the relationship between you and your psychologist is critical.
 In effect, the better the relationship, the more likely you’ll succeed.
 This does not mean that the relationship is always smooth and easy, in fact navigating bumpy parts together gives you the opportunity for change!
-You may have read our stat that our clients experience a 95% satisfaction rate with their psychologists.
-These high marks means that our clients achieve results.
 Because the relationship between you and your psychologist is so important, we get your feedback every single session.
 We do everything possible to help you achieve your goals.

 Take The First-Step

 It’s because of the importance of the first session and having a good relationship with your psychologist, that the risk-free consultation exists.
 It’s our way of honoring your first-step towards change, and helping you to feel better faster.
 Really, there’s not much downside here.
 See for yourself.

 “The past continues to shape present experience and influences future actions”

 Oh, Let Us Count The Ways!